-The purpose of the SEORMC Infection Prevention Program is to promote a healthy and safe environment by minimizing the risk of spreading infections to our patients, healthcare workers, physicians, volunteers, visitors and other medical center guests.
+Southeastern Med’s Infection Prevention Program was instituted to promote a safe and healthy environment for healing, and to minimize the risk of spreading infections to patients, health care workers and our other medical center guests.

-Please limit the number of visitors to two at any time.
-Anyone with a fever, cough, cold, sore throat, or any contagious illness should avoid visiting a patient in the hospital.
+When you visit, please check with the nurses' station before entering a patient’s room.
+We also suggest limiting visitors to two at a time to reduce the spread of infection.
+Anyone with a fever, cough, cold, sore throat or contagious illness should try to avoid visiting patients in the hospital.

 Some patients are placed under special precautions for two main reasons:

 A precaution sign, however, is no cause for alarm; it's simply a measure taken to protect our patients, staff and visitors.
 The sign will instruct you about requirements for entering the patient room.

 Infection Preventionists use their detective skills to find the bad germs and make sure everyone is doing the right things to keep people safe.

 The Southeastern Med Infection Prevention Director can be reached at 740.439.8166.